Ian Blatchford, Director

-Jonathan Newby is Deputy Director and Chief Operating Officer of the Science Museum Group.
-He has Group-wide responsibility for the management of operations and resources including Learning, Digital, People and Culture, and Corporate Services (Finance, ICT, Legal, Commercial) across all sites.
-Jonathan also oversees the Exhibitions and Public Programme, Collections and Visitor Experience teams at the Science Museum.
+Jonathan Newby is Deputy Director and Chief Operating Officer of the Science Museum Group and has Group-wide responsibility for the management of operations and resources including Learning, Digital, People and Culture, and Corporate Services (Finance, ICT, Legal, Commercial) across all sites.
+At the Science Museum, Jonathan also oversees the Exhibitions and Public Programme, Collections and Visitor Experience teams.

 Prior to joining the Group, originally as MD of the Enterprises division in 2009, Jonathan had amassed over 20 years’ experience in the media and publishing sector.

-Jane studied English Literature at Christ’s College, Cambridge and is a member of the Chartered Institute of Accountants in England and Wales (ICAEW).
+Jane studied English literature at Christ’s College, Cambridge and is a member of the Institute of Chartered Accountants in England and Wales.

 John Stack is Digital Director for the Science Museum Group.
-He joined the Group in 2015 and is responsible for setting and delivering the Group’s digital strategy.
+He joined the Group in 2015 and is responsible for setting and delivering its digital strategy.

 He manages the Digital department which encompasses the museums’ websites, digitised collections, apps, games and on-gallery digital media.

-Linda Kilroy joined the Science Museum Group from English Heritage, where she spent ten years heading functions within the Estates Department and latterly as Estates Director from January 2013.
-As Estates Director, she led a team comprising of construction, engineering and historic buildings and landscape professionals, specialising in the repair, enhancement and conservation of buildings, gardens and landscapes with responsibility for assessing the condition of the English Heritage National Collection of Historic Properties.
+Linda Kilroy joined the Science Museum Group from English Heritage, where she spent ten years heading functions within the Estates Department and held the position of Estates Director from January 2013.
+As Estates Director she led a team comprising construction, engineering, historic buildings and landscape professionals, specialising in the repair, enhancement and conservation of buildings, gardens and landscapes with responsibility for assessing the condition of the English Heritage National Collection of Historic Properties.

-Linda originally qualified as an Electrical Engineer in the Power Industry and was the first female engineering apprentice to be employed by the Central Electricity Generating Board, fulfilling a childhood ambition.
-She went on to complete qualifications in Management and Human Resources during her early career.
+Linda originally qualified as an electrical engineer in the power industry and was the first female engineering apprentice to be employed by the Central Electricity Generating Board, fulfilling a childhood aspiration.
+She went on to complete qualifications in management and human resources during her early career.
 She is a Fellow and Chartered Member of the Chartered Management Institute.

-Helen is Director of Strategy and International.
-The Strategy and International team works with colleagues throughout the Group to sustain and coordinate key relationships in the UK and overseas and ensure that we get the best from them.
-This includes, for example, with national and local government, other museums and professional organisations.
+Helen Jones is Director of Strategy and International.
+The Strategy and International team works with colleagues throughout the Group to sustain and coordinate key relationships in the UK and overseas, and ensure that we get the best from them.
+This includes, for example, relationships with national and local government, other museums and professional organisations.

-Helen’s background is in archaeology, in which she trained and practiced as a conservator for several years, latterly at the Museum of London.
-She moved into education, running the V&A end of a postgraduate programme for training and research in conservation in collaboration with the Royal College of Art and Imperial College.
+Helen’s background is in archaeology, in which she trained and practised as a conservator for several years, latterly at the Museum of London.
+She moved into education, running the Victoria and Albert Museum’s contribution to a postgraduate programme for training and research in conservation in collaboration with the Royal College of Art and Imperial College.
 She went on to become Head of Planning at the V&A before moving to the Science Museum in 2008.

-Penny Canepa-Anson was appointed as Director of Development in June 2017 with responsibility for all philanthropic and corporate fundraising across the Science Museum Group.
+Penny Canepa-Anson was appointed as Director of Development in June 2017, with responsibility for all philanthropic and corporate fundraising across the

-Roger has published articles widely including in Wired, Mosaic, Science, Observer, Esquire, Sunday Times, Guardian, Evening Standard, Sunday Telegraph, Newsweek, Conde Nast Traveller, Spectator and the Economist.
+Roger has published articles widely including in Wired, Mosaic, Science, Observer, Esquire, Sunday Times, Guardian, Evening Standard, Sunday Telegraph, Newsweek, Condé Nast Traveller, Spectator and Economist.
 He has written seven books, including two bestsellers, all of which have been published in foreign editions.
-He also edited two books by the genomics pioneer and entrepreneur, Craig Venter.
+He also edited two books by the genomics pioneer and entrepreneur Craig Venter.

-Sally started her career as curator of decorative arts at Manchester Art Gallery.
-She moved to London and worked as Deputy Director at the Geffrye Museum before going on to set up a new, multi award-winning museum and heritage service in Croydon.
+Sally Macdonald started her career as curator of decorative arts at Manchester Art Gallery.
+She moved to London and worked as Deputy Director at the Geffrye Museum before going on to set up a new multi-award-winning museum and heritage service in Croydon.

-More recently she worked in a variety of roles at University College London (UCL), ending up as Director of Public and Cultural Engagement.
+More recently she worked in a variety of roles at University College London, ending up as Director of Public and Cultural Engagement.
 In September 2014 she became Director of the Museum of Science and Industry.

 She has served on several museum boards, including those of the Museums Association and the Jewish Museum.
-She was until recently co-chair of the Women Leaders in Museums Network, and was co-founder of Heritage without Borders.
-She currently sits on the Arts Council England’s North Council, and is a member of the Royal Society’s Public Engagement Committee.
+She was until recently co-chair of the Women Leaders in Museums Network, and was co-founder of Cultural Heritage without Borders.
+She currently sits on Arts Council England’s North Council and is a member of the Royal Society’s Public Engagement Committee.

 Jo’s focus in Bradford has been to forge new sustainable partnerships across the city and region which reposition the Museum as a centre of excellence in STEM learning.
 As part of this focus, Jo led a major relaunch of the renamed and rebranded National Science and Media Museum in spring 2017.

-Jo has an honours degree in Biological Sciences from University of East Anglia and an MSc in Science Communication from Imperial College.
+Jo has an honours degree in biological sciences from the University of East Anglia and an MSc in science communication from Imperial College.
 She is a Fellow of the RSA and a Board Member for Bradford UNESCO City of Film.

-Judith became the Director of the National Railway Museum in 2017 with a remit to deliver the first phases of the Museum’s re-development, including Locomotion in County Durham.
+Judith McNicol became the Director of the National Railway Museum in 2017, with a remit to deliver the first phases of the Museum’s redevelopment, including Locomotion in County Durham.
 Judith joined the Science Museum Group in 2005 and has undertaken a variety of senior roles.
 In her current role Judith also has the wider remit of People and Culture, overseeing cultural change across the Group to deliver an agile organisation.